Kalaupapa Airport: Facilities and aircraft

 Kalaupapa Airport covers an area of 55 acres (22 ha) at an elevation of 24 feet (7 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 2,700 by 75 feet (823 x 23 m).

 Facilities include a small passenger terminal and airport support areas.
 The airport does not have a control tower.
-To comply with the wishes of the community and to minimize disturbance to the surrounding national park, no significant improvements are planned.
+To comply with the wishes of the community and to minimize disturbance to the surrounding Kalaupapa National Historical Park, no significant improvements are planned.

 For the 12-month period ending December 31, 2016, the airport had 3,294 aircraft operations, an average of 9 per day: 73% air taxi, 18% general aviation and 9% military.
 In April 2022, there were no aircraft based at this airport.